 Visit our AMS COVID-19 page for educational and professional resources and scheduling updates

-Who Wants to Be a Mathematician would not be possible without the continued support of our co-sponsors, DigitalEd, Art of Problem Solving, Wolfram Research, The Good Thinking Society, Maplesoft, the Pacific Institute for Mathematical Sciences (PIMS), Texas Instruments, and John Wiley & Sons, who donate the following:
+The Math Game would not be possible without the continued support of our co-sponsors: Art of Problem Solving, Wolfram Research, Maplesoft, the Pacific Institute for Mathematical Sciences (PIMS), Texas Instruments, and John Wiley & Sons, who donate the following:

 Wolfram, creator of Mathematica, Wolfram|Alpha and the Wolfram Language, is one of the world's most respected software companies.
 A pioneer in mathematical computation and modern data science, Wolfram pursues a long-term vision to research and develop the tools to make computation an ever-more-potent force for generations to come.
 Wolfram technologies are widely used in education, and the company actively promotes computational thinking through its Wolfram High School Summer Camp, along with the freely available Wolfram Challenges and Wolfram|Alpha websites for problem solving and education.
-Wolfram Research donates one-year licenses to Mathematica, Wolfram Programming Lab, and Wolfram|Alpha Pro to each student who takes the Who Wants to be a Mathematician qualifying test and successfully completes three Wolfram Challenges.
+Wolfram Research donates one-year licenses to Mathematica, Wolfram Programming Lab, and Wolfram|Alpha Pro to each student who takes The Math Game qualifying test and successfully completes three Wolfram Challenges.

-Thanks to Maplesoft, the qualifying tests for the championship game moved to digital tests from the pen-and-paper format.
-In addition, Maplesoft donates the latest version of its software, currently Maple 2019, to Who Wants to Be a Mathematician and co-sponsors the contestant from Canada in the annual championship game.
+Maplesoft donates two copies of the latest version of its software, currently Maple 2019, to The Math Game and co-sponsors the contestant from Canada in the annual championship game.
 In the video below, Maplesoft's Tina George (introduced by AMS Vice President Ken Ono) congratulates contestants at the 2019 Championship in Baltimore.

-The Pacific Institute for the Mathematical Sciences (PIMS) co-sponsors a contestant from Canada in the annual game at the Joint Mathematics Meetings.
-The institute represents mathematicians from Alberta, British Columbia, Washington State, Saskatchewan, and Manitoba.
+The Pacific Institute for the Mathematical Sciences (PIMS) co-sponsors a contestant from Canada in the annual championship game at the Joint Mathematics Meetings.
+The institute represents mathematicians from Alberta, British Columbia, Washington (state), Saskatchewan, and Manitoba.
 The institute's mandate is to promote research in and applications of the mathematical sciences, to facilitate the training of highly qualified personnel, to enrich public awareness of and education in the mathematical sciences, and to create mathematical partnerships with similar organizations in other countries (with a particular focus on the Pacific Rim).

-Texas Instruments donates a TI-Nspire graphing calculator, the TI-Nspire CX, to each winner of Who Wants to Be a Mathematician.
+Texas Instruments donates a TI-Nspire graphing calculator, the TI-Nspire CX, to each winner of The Math Game.

-Each third-place finisher in Who Wants to Be a Mathematician receives a copy of Calculus with Early Transcendentals, written by Anton, Bivens, and Davis and donated by John Wiley & Sons.
+Each third-place finisher in The Math Game receives a copy of Calculus with Early Transcendentals, written by Anton, Bivens, and Davis and donated by John Wiley & Sons.